sousasag/ARES/README.md

     -----------------------------

-Example of a `mini.opt` file for rejt dependent on wavelenght
+Example of a `mini.opt` file for rejt dependent on wavelength

     -----------------------------
     specfits='sun_harps_ganymede.fits'
     readlinedat='linelist.dat'